Kraven the Hunter: Fictional character biography

-Fearful Symmetry: Kraven's Last Hunt
+Kraven's Last Hunt

 Determined to end his life as he becomes older, frustrated with his failing health and continuing failure to defeat Spider-Man, Kraven sets out a final hunt for Spider-Man.
 After capturing Spider-Man, he shoots him with a coma-inducing drug and buries him alive on his estate.
 To complete his victory, he attempts to become Spider-Man's clear superior by impersonating him in a brutal vigilante campaign and capturing Vermin, the one foe Spider-Man had never been able to defeat on his own (Spider-Man's last battle with Vermin required Captain America's assistance).

-After Spider-Man emerges from his grave two weeks later, Kraven explains his actions to him and sets Vermin free, reaffirming to Kraven that his foe is an honorable man.
-Spider-Man goes after Vermin to prevent his killing again, giving Kraven the opportunity to leave a final confession of his crimes against Spider-Man and then commit suicide.
+After Spider-Man emerges from his grave two weeks later, Kraven explains his actions to him and sets Vermin free.
+Spider-Man goes after Vermin to prevent his killing again.
+Kraven leaves a final confession of his crimes against Spider-Man and then commits suicide.
 Because of his suicide, his soul is unable to find rest until Spider-Man confronts his risen corpse on Kraven's behalf.